Product glossary

 Total and permanent disability

-Total and permanent disability insurance (TPD) provides a lump sum payment if a person become totally and permanently disabled.
+TPD insurance provides a lump sum payment if a person become totally and permanently disabled.

 Trauma